lsst-dm/dm_dev_guide/usdf/lsst-login.rst

 Connecting and Authenticating
 =============================

-You'll need to ssh into an SDF login server once to establish your home directory etc. From then on you can choose access via ssh or the browser portal, https://sdf.slac.stanford.edu
+You'll need to ssh into an SDF login server once to establish your home directory etc - **using your Windows account password**.
+From then on you can choose access via ssh or the browser portal, https://sdf.slac.stanford.edu

 You can use NoMachine for ssh access as well: